This is A sequel to my earlier verse “Ravaged”.

 All of which you perform for upholding the family honour.

-One day my older brother saw me visiting Sophia
+One day my father saw me visiting Sophia

 Like i had seen him for so many years, visiting Asma apa.